 San serif fonts have only been around since the 19th century, so they convey a much more modern attitude.
 Minimalist fonts including Helvetica and Arial show a company is contemporary and friendly.

-Elaborate script fonts and display, or decorative, fonts aren’t used in great bodies of text but they also have a place in logo design.
+Furthermore, elaborate script fonts and display, or decorative, fonts aren’t used in great bodies of text but they also have a place in corporate logo design.
 An elegant script font like Edwardian Script can convey luxury, while a font that mimics natural handwriting can show a corporation is fun or creative.

-Another approach is to launch a logo without any text.
-This tactic can be risky, especially for fledgling companies seeking to create brand awareness, but it’s paid off for some of the world’s top companies.
-Nine percent of the most successful corporations on the planet have logos without their company names.
+Another approach is to launch a corporate logo design without any text.
+Daring, but can pay off.
+Especially for fledgling companies seeking to create brand awareness, but it’s paid off for some of the world’s top companies.
+Nine percent of the most successful corporations on the planet have logos for corporations without their company names.
 If this creative decision makes you nervous, consider following Nike’s example of taking away the company name once the brand becomes a market leader.

-Speak to us here at The Logo Company today and we can help you make the right choices and bring your brand to life giving it the best start possible.
+In conclusion, speak to us here at The Logo Company today and we can help you make the right choices when it comes to creating your perfect corporate logo design and bring your brand to life giving it the best start possible.
+Order now